ilioscio/argParser/README.md

 ```
 ### Known issues
 - Tests are unimplemented
+- ~~No support for reading float inputs~~
-- No support for reading float inputs
+- No support for negative float inputs